goalves/grtag/README.md

 aglio -i docs/documentation.md -o docs/documentation.html
 ```

+And you can check the latest available documentation acessing the `docs/documentation.html` file.

 Alternatively, you can use a docker container and mount the correct volumes, but that is better disected in Aglio documentation itself.